xmoforf/bulldozer/README.md

     sudo apt-get install libwebp-dev libavif-dev
     ```

-4. Create your own config file, and add the things you need to override:
+4. Edit your own config file, and add any additional things you need to override:
     ```sh
     touch config.yaml
     ```